|

 a building committee and on September 13, construction started on a new church building at a cost of $1,300.
 The land, later

-known as the Metz farm was donated by Mrs. Flora Keeler.
-Floras parents were Mr. And Mrs. S. Preston of Prestonville.
+known as the Metz farm. was donated by Mrs. Flora Keeler.
+Flora's parents were Mr. And Mrs. S. Preston of Prestonville.
 Pastor

-1921 , Electricity is installed.
+1921 , Electricity was installed.
 The electrical

 lines in the Utica-Disco area were installed in the early 1900s and operated by a number of small electrical companies.
 In